PHT-Medic/station/README.md

 ## Troubleshooting

 1. Problemes with ```docker-compose build``` can be bypassed by pulling a pre-built image.
-For this, the line " build: './airflow "  in the docker-compose.yml file has to be replaced with " image:'ghcr.io/pht-medic/station-airflow:latest' "
+For this, the line " build: './airflow' "  in the docker-compose.yml file has to be replaced with " image: 'ghcr.io/pht-medic/station-airflow:latest' "

 ## First Steps with running the station